Vocalizing our goals is the same as making promises to ourselves.

 We say that we want to do something, try something, or accomplish something.
 We declare it.
 And then it’s up to us to keep our word.

-This time of year, when things are coming to a close and we’re excitedly making plans for a fresh start, it’s easy to make a list of goals, daydream about the things we want, and declare with conviction that this is our year!
+It’s easy to make a list of goals, daydream about the things we want, and declare with conviction that these are your goals and you can’t wait to make them happen!
 And all of that is wonderful.
 It should be done.
-It’s how we get set and accomplish goals.

 But if we don’t learn to create a habit of keeping our word to ourselves, then none of those things matter.